-Under the Choice Based Credit System, introduced last year, the structure of courses is different from what was in place earlier.
-Although the Core courses that are offered are not very different from those taught earlier they have been reduced from eighteen to fourteen.
-At present the Department of History is engaged in modifying these courses within the parameters laid down by the University Grants Commission.
-Discipline Specific Elective papers are optional courses that students can choose from among those offered by the History department.
-A new set of papers called Skill Enhancement Courses and Ability Enhancement Elective Courses - with fewer credits than for the core, discipline specific elective and generic elective papers- have been designed to offer greater choice to students.
+Under the Choice Based Credit System there are fourteen Core courses.
+The Discipline Specific Elective papers are optional courses that students can choose from among those offered by the History department.
+A set of papers called Skill Enhancement Courses and Ability Enhancement Elective Courses - with fewer credits than for the core, discipline specific elective and generic elective papers- have been designed to offer greater choice to students.
 The Generic Electives are papers that students of History can choose from among those offered by other departments.
 Students from other departments can opt for courses offered by the History department.

 The core courses constitute the bedrock of the History Honours course.
-Students are taught the economic and social history of the ancient world, about Greece and Rome, and the rise of major religions over two separate semesters.
+In the first year, students are taught the economic and social history of the ancient world, about Greece and Rome, and the rise of major religions over two separate semesters.
 The history of ancient India is taught on the basis of literary, epigraphic and archaeological evidence.
 These are the two courses that are offered in the first year.
 In the second and third year students do a variety of Indian and non-Indian history courses.
 These papers deal with the rise of capitalism, the Renaissance and the Reformation.
 Early medieval India is taught with respect to salient developments in North as well as South India.
 For Indian history the focus is on developments during the Mughal and British colonial periods.
 Revenue systems, popular religious movements, peasant rebellions and cultural developments are the subject of study.
 A broad survey of the history of Europe begins with the French revolution and provides an overview of developments up to the rise of fascism and the onset of World War II.
 The discipline specific electives include a paper on China and Japan which provides a valuable introduction to a region that has become of immense interest to the intelligent layman today.
 Students can choose to study the history of either the USA or the USSR.
 Economic, social and cultural developments are dealt with in both these courses.
 The themes range from the rise of big business in America to the assessment of socialist industrialization in the USSR.